computational-imaging/ACORN/README.md

 ## Quickstart

-To get started quickly, we provide a collab link above.
-Otherwise, you can clone this repo and follow the below instructions.

 To setup a conda environment, download example training data, begin the training process, and launch Tensorboard, follow the below commands.
 As part of this you will also need to [register for and install an academic license](https://www.gurobi.com/downloads/free-academic-license/) for the Gurobi optimizer (this is free for academic use).
 ```
 conda env create -f environment.yml